-Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the WC (33%) and GT (25%) compared to other regions.
-Most notably, MA-related admissions decreased from 31% (2022a) to 22% (2022b) in the EC.
-MA was indicated as a primary substance among 10% of individuals aged 18 years and younger.
-The highest rates for MA as primary and secondary drug of use were reported for the WC (49%) and GT (36%).
+Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the WC (31%) and GT (24%) compared to other regions.
+Most notably, MA-related admissions decreased from 18% (2022b) to 13% (2023a) in the CR.
+MA was reported as the third leading primary substance of use (6%) by persons 18 years and younger.
+The highest rates for MA as primary or secondary drug of use were reported for the WC (47%) and GT (34%).
 Treatment admissions for Ecstasy as a primary drug of use remained low (<1%); this has remained largely unchanged over the last few reporting periods.
-Individuals may not be seeking treatment for ecstasy use, which explains low admission rates although anecdotal reports suggest extensive recreational use.
+Individuals may not be seeking treatment for Ecstasy use, which explains low admission rates, however, anecdotal reports suggest extensive recreational use.
 Methcathinone (CAT/ KHAT), an amphetamine-type stimulant, has effects similar to that of MA.
 Across regions, CAT/KHAT was reported as a primary substance of use by 4% of individuals admitted to treatment.
-CAT/KHAT admissions as primary and secondary substance of use increased from <1% (2022a) to 6% (2022b).
+Rates for CAT/KHAT as primary or secondary drug of use varied from 1% (WC) to 10% (GT).

 Inhalant/solvent use remained low at <1% across regions.
-Inhalant/solvent use was not reported for the EC and WC.
-While rates were generally low, inhalant/solvent use is common among the homeless and children who live on the streets.
-Additional community-based or regional studies are needed to explore the extent of inhalant/ solvent use for youth, barriers to accessing specialist treatment services and other services available to support and help this vulnerable population.
-Nationally, indication of Poly-substance use (i.e., more than one substance of use indicated) remained relatively unchanged at 51%; the EC (67%) contributed the highest proportion of individuals who engaged in poly-substance use.
+Inhalant/solvent use was not reported for the KZN and WC.
+While rates were generally low, inhalant/ solvent use is common among the homeless and children who live on the streets.
+Adolescents who use inhalants represent a subgroup of troubled youth with distinct and multiple vulnerabilities who are more likely to engage in delinguency and experience mental health problems such as depression and suicidality.
+Additional communitybased or regional studies are needed to explore the extent of inhalant/solvent use for youth, barriers to accessing specialist treatment services and other services available to support and help this vulnerable population.

+Nationally, indication of Poly-substance use (i.e., more than one substance of use indicated) remained relatively unchanged at 50%; the WC (61%) contributed the highest proportion of individuals who engaged in polysubstance use.